-The St Marys Town Centre has some local heritage listed items and one state heritage listed item - refer to Map 47.
+The St Marys Town Centre has some local heritage listed items and one state heritage listed item - refer to Map 45.
 This direction aims to protect these items.
 Council is currently preparing a local heritage trail constituting key heritage items which will help promote the history of the centre and bring it to the forefront of visitor experience.

-The Duration Cottages centred around Jack Jewry Reserve have a strong association with the history of St Marys.
-Council engaged City Plan Heritage to undertake a heritage investigation of this precinct.
-The investigation concluded that the Duration Cottages do not reflect the characteristics that would warrant their listing as heritage items or the establishment of a Heritage Conservation Area for the precinct.
-The study found that the integrity of dwellings has been compromised due to modifications over time, many show evidence of fabric deterioration and the surviving original cottages (39% of the total 149 properties) are scattered across the precinct reducing the cohesiveness along streetscapes.
+The Duration Cottages in the Town Centre centred around the Jack Jewry Reserve have a strong association with the history of St Marys.
+Council recently engaged City Plan Heritage to undertake a heritage investigation of this precinct.
+This study concluded that the Duration Cottages do not reflect the characteristics that would warrant their listing as heritage items or the establishment of a Heritage Conservation Area for the precinct.
+Some findings of this investigation were that the integrity of dwellings has been compromised due to modifications over time, many show evidence of fabric deterioration and the surviving original cottages (39% of the total 149 properties) are scattered across the precinct reducing the cohesiveness along streetscapes.

 The investigation however found the subdivision pattern, streetscape layout and Jack Jewry Reserve, with its original mature trees at four corners, to be remarkably intact.
-It recommended these aspects to be preserved, representing significant evidence of the area's development.
-The investigation mentioned lot amalgamation in the precinct to be undesirable; but if needed, to be limited to maximum two allotments to maintain the integrity of subdivision.
-It also recommended future development in the precinct to be limited to low- to medium density residential development.
+The investigation recommended these aspects to be protected and preserved, representing significant evidence of the area's development.
+The investigation mentioned lot amalgamation in the precinct to be undesirable; but if needed, to be limited to maximum two allotments to maintain the integrity and intactness of the subdivision.
+The investigation also recommended future development in the precinct to be limited to low- to medium density residential development.
 Detailed findings can be found in the 'Duration Cottages Heritage Investigation Report'.

-In response to the recommendations of the heritage investigation, this direction proposes to retain the development standards in this precinct to remain 'as is', with no intensification currently proposed in the area.
-Further intensification of areas within 400m of the train/metro stations will be investigated as part of the Master Plan process, including areas within the Duration Cottages 'Historic Living' Precinct.
-It will be important to retain the subdivision pattern of the area through any future change.
-This direction also proposes to investigate opportunities for heritage interpretation within Jack Jewry Reserve.
+In response to these recommendations, this direction proposes to retain the development standards in this precinct to remain 'as is', with no intensification proposed in the area.
+It will be important to retain the subdivision pattern (streets and park) of the area.
+This direction also proposes to develop landscape treatments for Jack Jewry Reserve and to investigate opportunities for heritage interpretation.

-This direction proposes to undertake a heritage study for 60 Queen Street and 9, 10 and 11 Stapleton Parade in line with the

-findings of the 'Understanding St Marys
+This direction proposes to undertake a heritage study of the items at 60 Queen Street and 9, 10 and 11 Stapleton Parade in line with the findings of the 'Understanding St Marys Report'.
+Additionally, Council has identified the need to add 42 Gidley Street and remove 38 Gidley Street from the LEP Schedule 5.
+This is to fix a minor error in the current Penrith LEP 2010.

-- Background Evidence Report'.
-LAHC

-have confirmed that they will undertake

-a heritage investigation for 9, 10 and 11
+• Prepare a heritage study for potential items of European heritage significance

-Stapleton Parade as part of their planning

-for those sites.
-Additionally, Council has

-identified the need to add 42 Gidley Street

-and remove 38 Gidley Street from the LEP

-Schedule 5.
-This is to fix a minor error in the

-current Penrith LEP 2010.

-- Prepare a heritage study for potential items of European heritage significance - Engage with local Aboriginal groups and investigate and identify sites of archaeological significance - Investigate opportunities to appropriately protect, understand and communicate about newly emerging Aboriginal heritage sites and cultural landscapes
+• Engage with local Aboriginal groups and investigate and identify sites of archaeological significance

+Investigate opportunities to appropriately protect, understand and communicate about newly emerging Aboriginal heritage sites and cultural landscapes

-- Undertake identified LEP housekeeping amendments for 38 and 42 Gidley Street - Develop visitor economy opportunities tapping onto cultural and heritage assets - Investigate opportunities for heritage interpretation within Jack Jewry Reserve - Investigate opportunities for Aboriginal interpretive signage and wayfinding within St Marys and Ropes Creek
+• Undertake identified LEP housekeeping amendments for 38 and 42 Gidley Street

+• Develop visitor economy opportunities tapping onto cultural and heritage assets

+• Investigate opportunities for heritage interpretation within Jack Jewry Reserve

+Investigate opportunities for Aboriginal interpretive signage and wayfinding within St Marys and Ropes Creek

+POPLAR

+Map 45: Proposed Heritage Conservation and Investigation

+Key

+Study Area Boundary

+-0- Western Train Line and Station

+0 Proposed Metro Station

+Waterbody

+Open Space

+Existing Heritage Item

+Proposed heritage study/

+investigation

+Area of recent Heritage

+Investigation

+Previously Identified Heritage Item

+(Not yet listed)

+Land Parcel

+0 200 m OXLEY PAR

-ST MARYS TOWN CENTRE WILL 8 - BE A LOW-CARBON CENTRE
+8 - BE A LOW-CARBON CENTRE